ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 4. Install Rancher

-   Rancher is a Kubernetes management tool which gives you the opportunity to create and manage Kubernetes deployments using in easier way than with the CLI tools.
+   Rancher is a Kubernetes management tool which gives you the opportunity to create and manage Kubernetes deployments more easily than with the CLI tools.

-   Using helm you can install it and then check it's status with the last command
+   You can install Rancher using helm - the package manager for Kubernetes.
+It has to be installed in a namespace called ``cattle-system`` and we should create such a namespace before the installation itself.
+   During the installation we set the namespace and the hostname which Ranchen will be accessible on.
+   Then we can check the installation status.

    ::

       helm repo add rancher-latest https://releases.rancher.com/server-charts/latest
       helm repo update
       kubectl create namespace cattle-system